Brand Deal Guide for Creators 2026: Meaning, Rates & How to Land One

 Build a Portfolio That Brands Actually Want to See

 Before you pitch a single brand, you need proof that you can deliver.
 Your portfolio is that proof.
-Unlike a traditional resume, a creator portfolio is a living document that showcases both your creative ability and your business results.
+Unlike a traditional resume, a creator portfolio is a living document that proves both your creative ability and your business results.

 Start with three to five of your best-performing pieces of content.
 These should demonstrate range -- a mix of formats like carousels, short-form video, and long-form reviews works well.
 For each piece, include the engagement metrics: views, likes, comments, saves, shares, and click-through rates if available.